 - Login using registration ID and password.

-- Fill the rest application form with all verified details.
+- Fill out the rest application form with all verified details.

 - After that Upload, the scanned documents asked in the application form like a photograph, signature, etc.